AlexBHarley/deepstream.io-website/src/tutorials/core/datasync-anonymous-records/readme.md

 Now, whenever the user selects one of the Simpsons, the anonymous record's `setName( id )` method is called with the `recordId` of that Simpson.
 It internally removes all subscriptions to the old record, switches to the new one, re-subscribes, all change-listener fire and the UI is up to date.

 ## How do I create an anonymous record?
-By calling `ds.record.getAnonymousRecord()`.
+By calling `client.record.getAnonymousRecord()`.
 The method doesn't take any arguments.

 A few more things worth mentioning: